Mintonne/add-to-globals/README.md

 ## Keyboard Shortcuts

-This are the default keyboard shortcuts.
+These are the default keyboard shortcuts.
 You can always change them to whatever you want in the VS Code settings.

 | Shortcut      | Action         |
 | -------------|:-------------: |